Hundred Years' War: Aquitaine and Castile

-In 1366 there was a civil war of succession in Castile (part of modern Spain).
+In 1366, there was a civil war of succession in Castile (part of modern Spain).
 The forces of the ruler Peter of Castile were pitched against those of his half-brother Henry of Trastámara.
 The English crown supported Peter; the French supported Henry.
 French forces were led by Bertrand du Guesclin, a Breton, who rose from relatively humble beginnings to prominence as one of France's war leaders.
 Charles V provided a force of 12,000, with du Guesclin at their head, to support Trastámara in his invasion of Castile.

-Peter appealed to England and Aquitaine's Black Prince for help, but none was forthcoming, forcing Peter into exile in Aquitaine.
+Peter appealed to England and Aquitaine's Black Prince, Edward of Woodstock, for help, but none was forthcoming, forcing Peter into exile in Aquitaine.
 The Black Prince had previously agreed to support Peter's claims but concerns over the terms of the treaty of Brétigny led him to assist Peter as a representative of Aquitaine, rather than England.
 He then led an Anglo-Gascon army into Castile.
 Peter was restored to power after Trastámara's army was defeated at the Battle of Nájera.

 Although the Castilians had agreed to fund the Black Prince, they failed to do so.
 The Prince was suffering from ill health and returned with his army to Aquitaine.
 To pay off debts incurred during the Castile campaign, the prince instituted a hearth tax.
 Arnaud-Amanieu VIII, Lord of Albret had fought on the Black Prince's side during the war.
 Albret, who already had become discontented by the influx of English administrators into the enlarged Aquitaine, refused to allow the tax to be collected in his fief.
 He then joined a group of Gascon lords who appealed to Charles V for support in their refusal to pay the tax.
 Charles V summoned one Gascon lord and the Black Prince to hear the case in his High Court in Paris.
 The Black Prince answered that he would go to Paris with sixty thousand men behind him.
 War broke out again and Edward III resumed the title of King of France.
 Charles V declared that all the English possessions in France were forfeited, and before the end of 1369 all of Aquitaine was in full revolt.

 With the Black Prince gone from Castile, Henry of Trastámara led a second invasion that ended with Peter's death at the Battle of Montiel in March 1369.
-The new Castilian regime provided naval support to French campaigns against Aquitaine and England.
-In 1372 the Castilian fleet defeated the English fleet in the Battle of La Rochelle.
+The new Castilian regime provided naval support to French campaigns against Aquitaine and England and England backed John of Gaunt's claim to the Castilan throne.
+In 1372, the Castilian fleet defeated the English fleet in the Battle of La Rochelle.